-Benefits - MW will provide health insurance benefits to retiree only (cost share aligned with current employee process in place); Retiree will have 40 hours of sick leave front loaded when hired, then accrue remaining hours until assignment ends (max of 56 annually); Retiree will earn Vacation at a rate of 4.0 hours per pay period; MW's regular scheduled Holidays will apply to Retiree.
-Retiree will not receive the HRA VEBA benefit.
+Benefits - MW will provide health insurance benefits to retiree only (cost share aligned with current process, with GM discretion for specific circumstances); Retiree will have 40 hours of sick leave front loaded when hired, then accrue remaining hours until assignment ends (max of 56 annually); Retiree will earn Vacation at a rate of 4.0 hours per pay period; MW's regular scheduled Holidays will apply to Retiree.
+Retiree will not receive HRA VEBA or Life Insurance benefit.